security-force-monitor/research-handbook/source/cross-referencing-claims.rst

 Cross-Referencing Claims
 ########################

 Creating a vast structured dataset allows us to use the data itself as a cross-reference system for any claim made by citations.
-Claims can be balanced against one another and where there is a conflict or discrepancy between two or more claims the Monitor can arrive at a decision of which claim can be coded as ``accepted`` or ``conflict``.
+When there is a conflict or discrepancy between two or more claims the claims themselves can be balanced against one another to help determine which claim can be coded as ``accepted`` or ``conflict``.

 Cross-referencing is core to our approach because we do not grade one :ref:`publication` as any better than any other :ref:`publication`.
-In our experience official government webpages have misidentified the geography of their country, misidentified senior military commanders and contained other errors or omissions.
-This does not make them "low confidence" or "untrustworthy" sources of information, and that same principle applies to every other :ref:`publication`.
+In our experience official government sources have referenced non-existant geography, misidentified senior military commanders and contained other errors.
+This does not make them "low confidence" or "untrustworthy" sources of information, and that same principle applies to every other :ref:`publication` (some of which have also contained similar types of errors).

-The Montior's data structure allows for a range of cross-referencing, comparing units or persons to one another, to more complex analysis.
-A public note should always accompany any cross-referencing analysis, and the various citations used should also be listed in the citation field for the claim.
+The Montior's data structure allows for a range of cross-referencing.
+This could be something simple, such as comparing units or persons to one another, to more complex analysis bringing together multiple types of claims to resolve conflicts.
+A public note should always accompany any cross-referencing analysis, and the various citations used in that cross-referencing should also be listed in the citation field for the claim.
 Some examples below show how cross-referencing data can be used to determine when claims are should be coded as ``conflict``.

 .. admonition:: Example: Incorrect Commander